CAMBRIDGE DRAWING SOCIETY

 All necessary information may be obtained from the Honorary Secretary and will be displayed on the Society website.

-(d) Friends - Anyone may become a Friend by applying to the Honorary Secretary, and thereafter paying an annual subscription, which shall be determined by the Committee and subject to approval at the next Annual General Meeting.
+d.
+Friends - Anyone may become a Friend by applying to the Honorary Secretary, and thereafter paying an annual subscription, which shall be determined by the Committee and subject to approval at the next Annual General Meeting.
 Friends may attend the Society's open meetings and lectures, and participate in all society activities but are non-exhibiting and non-voting (except where the condition in item 4a. below applies.)

-4. These shall consist of a President, Vice-Presidents, Honorary Secretary and Honorary Treasurer.
+These shall consist of a President, Vice-President, Honorary Secretary and Honorary Treasurer.

-5. (a) The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), a President Elect (for the one year prior to taking office), the Honorary Secretary, a Secretary Elect (for the one year prior to taking office), the Honorary Treasurer, and no fewer than seven and no more than ten Ordinary members.
+a.
+The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), a President Elect (for the one year prior to taking office), the Honorary Secretary, a Secretary Elect (for the one year prior to taking office), the Honorary Treasurer, and no fewer than seven and no more than ten Ordinary members.
 In addition, one Friends of the Society representative may sit on the Committee, and have voting rights on the Committee.

 The Committee may co-opt additional Members but these shall retire at the next Annual General Meeting.

 b.
 Quorum: No business shall be transacted at a Committee meeting unless five members (excluding the Friends representative) are present.
-In the unavoidable absence of the President, the Committee shall elect a Vice-chairman to act in his/her place.
+In the unavoidable absence of the President, the Committee shall elect a Vicechairman to act in his/her place.

-(i) The President, Honorary Secretary and Honorary Treasurer will hold office for three years and be eligible for re-election.
+i.
+The President, Honorary Secretary and Honorary Treasurer will hold office for three years and be eligible for re-election.
 The President Elect and Secretary Elect shall be elected for one year prior to taking up office as President or Secretary respectively.
 The President, President Elect, Secretary, Secretary Elect and Treasurer shall take office immediately after the Annual General Meeting at which they are elected.

-(iii) If resignations reduce the number of Ordinary committee members to fewer than seven, the deficiency shall be made up by co-option.
+iii.
+If resignations reduce the number of Ordinary committee members to fewer than seven (excluding the Friends representative), the deficiency shall be made up by co-option.

 Exhibition Rules: Rules concerning the number of exhibits, framing, delivery and collection of works for exhibition shall be published by the Honorary Secretary at least one calendar month prior to sending-in day for that exhibition.
 These rules shall be reviewed by the Committee and modified as necessary prior to each exhibition.